zhiheng75/kg-gen/README.md

 - Instructions to run our KG benchmark MINE are in [`MINE/`](https://github.com/stair-lab/kg-gen/tree/main/MINE).
 - Read the paper: [KGGen: Extracting Knowledge Graphs from Plain Text with Language Models](https://arxiv.org/abs/2502.09956)

+## Powered by a model of your choice

+Pass in a `model` string to use a model of your choice.
+Model calls are routed via LiteLLM, and usually LiteLLM goes by the format of `{model_provider}/{model_name}`.
+See specifically how to format it at [https://docs.litellm.ai/docs/providers](https://docs.litellm.ai/docs/providers).

+Examples of models you can pass in:
+- `openai/gpt-4o`
+- `gemini/gemini-2.0-flash`
+- `ollama_chat/deepseek-r1:14b`

 ## Quick start

 Install the module: